-- Implement design guidance that provides for a greater level of amenity; provides more areas for conservation of and planting of trees and landscaping; and improved design detail. - > Implement design guidance to provide an adequate transition between building types. - Undertake a municipal-wide heritage review, to identify gaps and protect significant heritage properties currently not identified within the Scheme. - Investigate developer contribution opportunities for upgrading infrastructure within activity centres. - Investigate greater environmental design requirements for significant developments (if State Government provisions are not implemented) and to achieve water sensitive design.
+- Implement design guidance that provides for a greater level of amenity; provides more areas for conservation of and planting of trees and landscaping; and improved design detail. - > Implement design guidance to provide an adequate transition between building types. - > Undertake a municipal-wide heritage review, to identify gaps and protect significant heritage properties currently not identified within the Scheme. - > Investigate developer contribution opportunities for upgrading infrastructure within activity centres. - Investigate greater environmental design and water sensitive urban design requirements for significant developments with consideration for any new State Government requirements.